 About the OLE!
 Award

-The nomination process originates with COEDU faculty, are welcome to nominate more than one student.
-Nominating faculty members submit a short description or supporting statement as to why they feel the student should receive the award.
+Nominating faculty members are expected to submit a short description or supporting statement as to why they feel the student should receive the award.
 All nominations are reviewed by the Selection Committee at the beginning of the fall semester.
 Nominations should include

 3. Any additional information you feel would help the selection committee make its determination.
 For example, you may submit any samples of the nominee’s work you may deem appropriate to support your nomination.